On this page, you will find information about:

 You're ready to graduate when you have:

-Receiving the confirmation email from the RMIT system two weeks after the results release day indicates that you have completed your program and are eligible to graduate.
+Receiving the confirmation email from the RMIT system by the end of the completion assessment period indicates that you have completed your program and are eligible to graduate.

 When you apply to graduate you can choose to graduate (be conferred) at a ceremony or in absentia.
 You can select your option in the Graduation option section when fulfilling your Graduation application on the myRMIT.